graphql/graphql-scalars/scalars/contributed/jakobmerrild/long.md

 # Result coercion

-A field of type `Long` should result in a JSON `number` without a fractional or exponential part.
+A field of type `Long` should result in a `number` without a fractional or exponential part.
 A leading `-` should only be added if the field represents a negative value.

 These are valid examples: